 I found an opossum in my pool the other morning.
 I was unsure if Opossums could swim, so I decided to do some research.

 Opossums can swim, and they are very good at swimming.
-However, they prefer to be on land, and if they have no way out, they will eventually drown.
+However, they prefer to be on land, and they will eventually drown if they have no way out.
 Opossums fall into ponds and pools when drinking.
 To stop this from happening, use barriers, or cover the collection.

 I wanted to ensure that they would survive if any other opossums decided to swim in my pool.

 Please find out more about opossums swimming below with tips to keep them out of your pool or pond.

 Are Opossums Good Swimmers?

-Opossums are excellent swimmers, and if you have noticed some of your fish in your pond go missing, then it could be down to an opossum.
+Opossums are excellent swimmers, and if you have noticed some of the fish in your pond go missing, it could be down to an opossum.

 Not only will opossums try to catch fish from the bank of your pond, but they will also dive in and swim around quite happily until they get tired.

 Opossums swim in a horse-like manner.
 They use the front and hind legs on one side first to propel themselves and then the legs on the other, alternating between moving them forward.

-As they swim, the Opossums tail moves from side to side like a rudder on a boat to stabilize themselves.
+As they swim, the Opossum’s tail moves from side to side like a rudder on a boat to stabilize itself.

 How To Safely Remove An Opossum From Your Pond or Pool

-Opossums fall into ponds and pools as they are attempting to drink the water.
+Opossums fall into ponds and pools as they attempt to drink the water.
 If there is no way for the opossum to climb out of the water, it will eventually drown.